 "This is not just a choose-your-own-adventure game.
 The narrative is much more modular," Keighley explains.
 However, despite its variability, Judas remains a handcrafted experience that isn't supported by generative AI, which should come as a relief to players who are looking for a strong spiritual successor to BioShock.
 All of this fits Ken Levine's pitch for a single-player experience that's "infinitely replayable, with story and even characters that feel alive and active."

-Ken Levine also cites the concept of “Narrative Legos” as a guiding principle for Judas’ story.
-In an interview with the YouTube channel Last Stand Media, he briefly explains that “not everything from Narrative Legos got [into BioShock Infinite]”, but that we’ll learn more about exactly how it works in Judas soon.
+Ken Levine also cites the concept of "Narrative Lego" as a guiding principle for Judas' story.
+In an interview with the YouTube channel Last Stand Media, he briefly explains that "not everything from Narrative Lego got [into BioShock Infinite]", but that we'll learn more about exactly how it works in Judas soon.
 Check out this GDC talk to know more about this narrative technique.

 Judas gameplay

-Judas’ gameplay will likely force us to make crucial decisions that will determine the story’s outcome.
-If the protagonist’s name is any indication, there’ll also be room for betrayal should you choose to walk down that path.
-“All of the things that you would expect in a BioShock game are there,” Keighley confirms, citing hand powers, hacking, cinematic moments, and a rich storyline – all staples of Irrational’s beloved series.
+Judas will be forced to make crucial decisions that will determine the story's outcome, and if the protagonist's name is any indication, there'll also be room for betrayal should you choose to walk down that path.
+"All of the things that you would expect in a BioShock game are there," Keighley confirms, citing hand powers, hacking, cinematic moments, and a rich storyline - all staples of Irrational's beloved series.

-As for Judas’ means of transportation, the trailer scene at 0:40 suggests we’ll get a canine mech to cruise around planets.
-However, we expect this fast travel system to send us to linear areas in the same vein of BioShock’s bathyspheres, which took players to different districts in Rapture.
+In terms of general exploration, it looks like Judas and her companions utilize an enormous canine mech to cruise around planets.
+We expect this fast travel system to send us to linear areas in the same vein of BioShock's bathyspheres, which took players to different districts in Rapture, rather than a free-roam vehicle.

 Judas development

-Now you know everything there is to know so far about the Judas release date, tide the wait a little with some of the best PC games of all time or the best single-player games.
+Now you know everything there is to know so far about the Judas release date window, tide the wait a little with some of the best PC games of all time, or the best single-player games.
 Could Judas make its way to that list when it launches?
 Only time will tell.